USCGC Margaret Norvell: Design

 The Sentinel-class cutters were designed to replace the shorter 110 ft Island-class patrol boats.
 Margaret Norvell is armed with a remote-control 25 mm Bushmaster autocannon and four crew-served M2HB .50-caliber machine guns.
-It has a bow thruster for maneuvering in crowded anchorages and channels.
-It also has small underwater fins for coping with the rolling and pitching caused by large waves.
-It is equipped with a stern launching ramp, like the Marine Protector class and the eight failed expanded Island-class cutters.
-It has a complement of twenty-two crew members.
+She has a bow thruster for maneuvering in crowded anchorages and channels.
+She also has small underwater fins for coping with the rolling and pitching caused by large waves.
+She is equipped with a stern launching ramp, like the Marine Protector class and the eight failed expanded Island-class cutters.
+She has a complement of twenty-two crew members.
 Like the Marine Protector class and the cancelled extended Island-class cutters, the Sentinel-class cutters originally deployed the Short Range Prosecutor rigid-hulled inflatable (SRP or RHIB) in rescues and interceptions.
 The current outfit is the Cutter Boat - Over The Horizon (CB-OTH-IV), the same as deployed on the Reliance, Famous, and Legend classes of cutters.
 According to Marine Log, modifications to the Coast Guard vessels from the Stan 4708 design include an increase in speed from 23 to 28 kn, fixed-pitch rather than variable-pitch propellers, stern launch capability, and watertight bulkheads.